yvette333777/housing-price-decision-analysis/README.md

 This model can help real estate agents or investors prioritize key factors when evaluating housing prices, rather than relying on intuition alone.

+## Feature Importance and Interpretation

+Feature importance analysis from the Random Forest model shows that median income (MedInc) is the most influential factor in housing price prediction, accounting for more than 50% of the total importance.
+This suggests that socioeconomic conditions dominate housing value determination.

+Average occupancy (AveOccup) is the second most important feature, indicating that residential density plays a significant role in price variation.
+Areas with higher occupancy levels tend to be associated with lower housing prices.

+Geographic features, including distance to San Francisco and Los Angeles as well as latitude and longitude, collectively contribute a substantial portion of the model's predictive power.
+This highlights the strong impact of proximity to major economic centers on housing prices.

+Structural attributes such as house age and room-related features show relatively lower importance, suggesting that while they affect prices, their influence is secondary compared to location and income factors.

+It is important to note that feature importance reflects predictive relevance rather than causal relationships.